lightning-digital-entertainment/plebai/README.md

 Clone this repo, install the dependencies, and run the development server:

 ```bash
 git clone https://github.com/lightning-digital-entertainment/plebai
 cd plebai
 npm install
 npm run dev
 ```

+NOTE: Create env file

+- Copy .env.example to .env

+- Change the GPT4ALL_API_HOST to the backend server running opensource LLMs

+- OPEN_API_KEY can be anything.
+It is just a placeholder

 Now the app should be running on `http://localhost:3000`